s-vamshi/news-analysis-telegram-bot-using-fluvio-sdf/README.md

 3. **[Telegram Bot API](https://telegram.me/BotFather)** - *To communicate with bot*
 4. **[ngrok](https://ngrok.com/)** - *To create secure tunneling*

-## Prerequisites
-1. Basic understanding of Event-Driven Architecture and APIs.
-2. Windows(WSL-Ubuntu) or Linux OS
-3. Rust 1.80 or beyond installed
-4. Node.js 16.11.0 or beyond installed

 ## Getting Started
 1. To install Fluvio, open terminal and run